 It comes with some downsides:

-- Its display outmatches Librem 5 as it comes with a 5.95-inch hardened glass LCD.
+• Its display outmatches Librem 5, with a 5.95-inch hardened glass LCD.

 Like PinePhone it carries killswitches for the camera, wifi, microphone, mobile connectivity, and speakers.

-With this, you shall miss out on many apps which are there on the Google Play store but you shall have to make this compromise to have privacy.
+With this, you shall miss out on many apps on the Google Play store but you shall have to make this compromise to have privacy.
 On the bright side, you can get alternative apps.
 For now, it is available for $149.

 RECOMMENDED: Best Linux Tablets running Ubuntu or Mint.